AIRInstitute/co2-mqtt-deepint-connector/README.md

 1. install Node.js and npm with `sudo apt install nodejs npm -y`
 2. install PM2 with `sudo npm install -g pm2`
-3. configure systemd unit replacing the variables between `<` and `>`
+3. configure systemd unit replacing the variables between `<` and `>` in the `launch.sh` file.
-4. register the serbvice with `sudo pm2 start co2-mqtt-deepint-connector.pm2.json`
+4. register the service with `sudo pm2 start co2-mqtt-deepint-connector.pm2.json`
 5. enable the service with `sudo pm2 startup`

 ```